davidfumero/rockPaperScissors/README.md

 # rockPaperScissors
 Play a game of Rock Paper Scissors vs a computer.
-Game lasts five rounds and has a tiebreaker feature to prevent ending in a tie.
+Game ends after a player reaches 5 wins.

-Built using HTML and JavaScript.
+Built using HTML, CSS, and JavaScript.

-Game currently runs on the console.